ShubhamMisar-12/RetailCustomerSegmentation/README.md

 ## Requirements

-To run the code and reproduce the customer segmentation analysis, the following requirements must be met:

-- R programming language (version X.X.X)
-- R packages: [package1], [package2], [package3], ...

-Please refer to the `Requirements.r` file for more detailed information on the specific R packages and their versions required for this project.
+Run the `Requirements.r` file to install specific R packages and their versions required for this project.

 ## License